 Bob Dylan Lays Down What Really Killed Rock ’n’ Roll

-Writer’s Note: This is not an indictment on any particular act, or genre of music.
+Writer’s Note: This is not an indictment on any particular act or genre of music.
 Music is the Word.
 Period.
-This is simply an attempt to shed light on an unnerving moment in music historicity, and the devastating effects big money can have when attempting to hijack music’s forever unfolding.
+This is an attempt to shed light on an unnerving moment in music historicity, and the devastating effects big money can have when it hijacks music’s forever unfolding.
 Input/ feedback/ distortion is welcome.

-Last year, Bob Dylan gave only one interview about his recent live album Shadows in the Night, comprised of ten pop ballads made famous by Frank Sinatra in the late 50s and early 60s.
+Bob Dylan gave only one interview about his recent live album Shadows in the Night, composed of ten pop ballads made famous by Frank Sinatra in the late 50s and early 60s.

 Was the sole interview with Rolling Stone or Vice?
 No — it appeared in the February/March 2015 issue of AARP.
 Of all things, right?
 I wondered, staring at Dylan’s aged visage in aviators and a bolo tie, if he was still up to his old tricks of trolling the press with salty wit.